 The ElastiCube Columnar Database

 ElastiCube data is held in a Columnar Database Management System (CDBMS) that stores data field-by-field.
-Each field is individually stored in a memory-mapped file, the same mechanism the Windows operating system pagefile uses for memory dumping and loading.
+Each field is individually stored in a memory-mapped file.

 When a query is executed over an ElastiCube, only fields referenced in the query need to be loaded into memory.
 This leaves enough space for actually processing the query entirely in memory without any read/write to the hard-drive – the prime reason for poor performance of queries.
 Once a field is no longer used, it is removed from memory and its consumed space is freed.